and the home of

-Watch this space for news of our future events including Competition dates......
+Watch this space for details of our Competition schedule....

 The club started as the Lion Works Karate club with chief instructor Michael Say.
 Sensei Fil took over in 1976 when still a 1st Kyu and in 1981 the club became Woking Karate Club and moved to Woking Leisure Centre where it has remained ever since.

 In 1988 LITTLE WARRIORS was formed for 4 - 12 year olds to promote karate to a much younger age group with the emphasise on fun and enjoyment and installing discipline.